suikki/suikki.github.io/_posts/2016-06-04-70-Leaderboards-ought-to-be-engough-for-anybody.md

 layout: post
 title: 70 Leaderboards Ought to Be Enough for Anybody
 category: dev
-tags: [android, games, google play services]
+tags: [androiddev, gamedev, google play services]
 published: true
 comments: true
+share: true
 ---

 *Google Play Games Services* allows games to easily integrate stuff like achievements, leaderboards and online multiplayer.
 It's the obvious service to use on Android, as almost every user is pretty much guaranteed to have an account ready to use without a hassle.